Italian prosecutors issue order for 'Open Arms' migrants to disembark | DW | 20.08.2019

 The announcement came shortly after Spain said it was sending a naval vessel to escort the migrant rescue ship to the Spanish island of Mallorca.

-Matteo Salvini, Italy's hard-line anti-migrant interior minister, has refused port access to the ship.
-The rescue vessel has been anchored for days within swimming distance of Lampedusa.
+Matteo Salvini, Italy's hard-line anti-migrant interior minister, had been refusing the ship access to Lampedusa's.
+The rescue vessel has been anchored for days within swimming distance of the island.

+There were reports Tuesday of as many as 15 migrants jumping from the ship into the sea.
+Italian rescue workers are reported to have helped the migrants reach safety.

 The rescue ship has been at sea for 19-days, and there were at least 147 migrants initially on board, but as days passed, some were evacuated for medical care and all minors had been allowed to disembark.